 3. Ashwagandha dosage

-In terms of dosage, it’s recommended to take at least 300 mg twice a day for at least eight weeks to receive the full benefits.
+In terms of how much ashwagandha to take, it’s recommended to have at least 300 mg twice a day for at least eight weeks to receive the full benefits.
 Amounts up to 1,000 mg per day are generally considered safe.

 4. Absorption aids